KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/specification.md

 ### Features
 - Registering to the system / done
 - Logging in to the system / done
-- Setting the personal workout program:
+- Setting the personal workout program: / done
 	* Start time
 	* End time
 	* Time interval between workout breaks